Skip to content

 Adding Variables or Registers

 The variables or registers are taken from the declared resource files for your target system.
 If there is no resource file, click on the folder icon to open one.
-Currently, IoT App Creator accepts resource files that are formatted as one of the following standards:
+Currently, Dashboard Creator accepts resource files that are formatted as one of the following standards:

 • ELF file (for variables in microcontroller applications),